leaf2fire/leaf2fire.github.io/_posts/2018-07-21-dictionary.md

 **Lacuna** -- Pronounced "la-Q-na".
 Reminded me of "Hakuna Matata" from *The Lion King*.
 It means an unfilled space, interval, or gap.
 First seen in *I Am a Strange Loop*.

+**Ennui** -- From Google Dictionary, "a feeling of listlessness and dissatisfaction arising from a lack of occupation or excitement."